5 axis CNC machining

 5-axis milling

 As the name implies, 5-axis CNC machining covers five machining axes, three linear and two rotational.
 The linear axes are the X-axis (left to right movement), Y-axis (forward and backward movement), and Z-axis (up and down movement).
 Depending on the machine, the two rotational axes are any two out of the A-axis (rotation along axis X), B-axis (rotation along axis Y), and C-axis (rotation along axis Z).
-For example, a specific 5-axis CNC machine may be capable of movement in the X, Y, Z, A, and B axes, while another machine can move in the X, Y, Z, B, and C axes.
+For example, a type 5-axis milling machine may be capable of movement in the X, Y, Z, A, and B axes, while another model can move in the X, Y, Z, B, and C axes.
 The axes described are in the image below.

 Linear and rotational axes